Three emphases in Engineering:

 Electrical and Computer Engineering - Proposed 4-Year Outline

 Mechanical Engineering - Proposed 4-Year Outline

-These two emphases build on a strong traditional mathematics, science, and engineering core.
+These three emphases build on a strong traditional mathematics, science, and engineering core.

 Electrical and Computer Engineering focuses on the area of digital systems, communication systems, and computer-controlled instrumentation and computer simulation.